Semiclassical gravitational collapse of a radially symmetric massless scalar quantum field: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper we have presented a formalism to compute numerically the semiclassical gravitational collapse of a scalar quantum field in an initial coherent state.
-Fig. \ref{ffin} summarises our main result, which is the enhancement and radial outward shift of the peak of the energy density by quantum effects.
+In this paper we have presented a formalism to compute numerically the semiclassical gravitational collapse of a scalar quantum field in an initial coherent state in the angular momentum $l=0$ approximation.
+Fig.~\ref{ffin} summarises our main result, which is the enhancement and radial outward shift of the peak of the energy density by quantum effects.

+As a next step, we would like to investigate how the vacuum modes of the scalar field at higher angular momentum, which we have ignored in this first study, will change the behaviour of the system.
+The formalism we have presented here can be generalised to take these modes into account \cite{Guenther:2021wkd}, and a detailed numerical study is planned for a forthcoming publication.

-We consider this result to be a starting point with more investigations needed in several directions.
-Most immediately, it would be nice to investigate larger and more finely discretized systems to come closer to the interesting region where horizon formation might happen.
-Apart from algorithmic optimizations, it would be nice to explore the possibility of inhomogeneous discretizations that would increase the radial resolution in the relevant region without too much computational overhead.
+On a more technical note, it would be nice to explore the possibility of inhomogeneous discretizations that would increase the radial resolution in the relevant region without too much computational overhead.
 In addition and possibly related is the question of finding a bump function that is optimized to have minimal overlap with the singular vectors of high $\omega$ on the specific metric.

-A second direction we would like to explore in the future is the use of a different metric parametrisation, e.g. with radially infalling coordinates.
+Another direction we would like to explore in the future is the use of a different metric parametrisation, e.g. with radially infalling coordinates.
 An even more ambitious goal would be to span the state of the scalar field in the Fock space basis of the final time, which would give us access to the outgoing particle content.
-Finally, it would be interesting to study the effects of different vacuum subtraction schemes.

 However, the ultimate question is whether the time evolution of the semiclassical collapse is unitary and if so, whether our formalism could in principle trace it from the initial infall through the (almost) formation of a horizon to the eventual evaporation via Hawking radiation in a situation where the corresponding classical theory does produce a horizon.
 Needless to say that the technical obstacles are huge.